Alexander Merritt – ONNX-Scala: Typeful, Functional Deep Learning Model Inference (+)

 Anatolii Kmetiuk – An argument against functional programming

-In this talk, I'd like to discuss immutability, purity, category theory and why you do not need these to write sane code.
+In this talk, I’d like to discuss purely functional paradigm of programming and why it does not matter when it comes to writing sane code.

 Artur Skowronski – Landscape after a battle – what’s left of Blockchain tooling